 Thus, if you’re a woman who is worried about “bulking up” up your legs too much – a common concern among many female cyclists—don’t worry, because even if you’re doing intense strength training on your e-Bike, it is typically harder for women to gain as much muscle as it is for men.

 Read also: Does riding an e-bike help train strength and endurance?
 And, Are electric bikes good for cardio exercise?

 Think of it this way: if a male and female are riding their e-Bikes and doing the same level of resistance training, it is unlikely that they will build the same level of muscle mass simply because of basic biological differences.

-For men and women alike, it’s also important to remember that riding your e-Bike alone will likely not result in building massive leg muscles.
+For men and women alike, it’s also important to remember that riding your e-bike alone will likely not result in building massive leg muscles.
 If you are looking to bulk up, you’ll have to modify your diet and do extra strength work at the gym accordingly.

 However, remember that there is no “quick fix” when it comes to transforming your body: most of the time, it will take patience.
-While many e-Bike riders have noted that cycling has improved their overall fitness and, in some cases, have either helped them lose a lot of weight or gain a lot of muscle, there are some who have noted no major body shape change at all.
+While many e-bike riders have noted that cycling has improved their overall fitness and, in some cases, has either helped them lose a lot of weight or gain a lot of muscle, there are some who have noted no major body shape change at all.

 This can be due to a variety of factors, such as poor diet or a diet that involves a caloric surplus with not enough calories burned, a person’s metabolism, or a lower consistency in which they ride.
-The amount of weight or muscle loss or gained varies on a person-by-person basis, so though your body shape has the potential to change via your e-Bike, it largely depends on your lifestyle, consistency, genetic structure, and diet.
+The amount of weight or muscle loss or gain varies on a person-by-person basis, so though your body shape has the potential to change via your e-Bike, it largely depends on your lifestyle, consistency, genetic structure, and diet.